-We are dedicated to the promotion of the Poodle breed, and the education of Poodle enthusiasts everywhere.
+The Poodle Club of Southern California is dedicated to the promotion of the Poodle breed, and the education of Poodle enthusiasts everywhere.

 Our Poodle club was established in 1939, and we are the oldest affiliate club of the POODLE CLUB OF AMERICA.
 Our club meetings are held on the first Thursday of every month and the location varies.
 Please contact Madeline Patterson at 805-529-7405 for details each month.
 Visitors are always welcome.